Winter Bird Feeding: The Basics

 Wild Birds Unlimited, Inc. has a source of supplies and also offers tips for feeding birds.

-Prepared by Heather Beck, extension assistant, and Margaret C. Brittingham, professor of wildlife resources
+Prepared by Heather Beck, former extension assistant, and Margaret C. Brittingham, professor of wildlife resources

 Partial funding for this fact sheet was provided by Pennsylvania’s Wild Resource Conservation Fund.